INDIVIDUAL HERBS

 Tea Leaves

-Delirium associated with a high fever, spasms, convulsions or clenched fists
+Delirium associated with a high fever, spasms, convulsions or clenched fists.

-Topically s s a powder, for toxic nodules
+Topically as a powder, for toxic nodules.

 Scorpio